brendenwest/it122/1_intro_to_node/notes.rst

 ####
 Your Node.js application can read files from the filesystem and send file contents in the http response (see Brown p.
 16).
 Note - be sure your file references match the actual file locations.

-NPM
+Node Package Manager (NPM)
 ####
 Node.js applications can include npm modules for additional functionality.

-- You can find Node modules at - https://www.npmjs.com/
+- You can find Node modules at -  https://www.npmjs.com/browse/star
 - Docs at https://docs.npmjs.com/
-- Some useful npm modules - https://www.npmjs.com/browse/star
+- Some key npm modules:
     - express - framework to handle web requests
     - cheerio - server side JQuery for parsing html files
     - async - for organizing asynchronous tasks